learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 Adding the title should get the last two tests passing!
 Run the tests one last time to verify.

+As always, don't forget to push up your code and submit it using CodeGrade once everything is passing.

 ## Conclusion

 In this lesson, we've reviewed the basics of document structure, as well as what